-In addition to his law practice, Monty is now in his third decade as a member of FINRA’s Board of Arbitrators.
-Following completion of his work for Paul, Hastings, Janofsky & Walker in 1995-1996, Monty was selected in 1995 by FINRA Dispute Resolution (then known as the NASD) to serve as a member of its Board of Arbitrators to hear and judge cases between investors, financial advisors, and financial services firms.
+In addition to his law practice, Monty is now in his third decade as a member of FINRA’s Board of Arbitrators (following his admittance in 1995 while working for Paul, Hastings, Janofsky & Walker).
 Since his selection, Monty has been appointed by FINRA to hear and judge approximately 40 cases, including as Panel Chairperson.
-Monty has also been qualified many times as a testifying expert witness to opine on the standards of conduct for financial advisors and the proper assessment of damages by arbitration panels in California and New York, as well as the Superior Court of California.
+Monty has also been qualified many times as a testifying expert witness to opine on the standards of conduct for financial advisors and their supervisors, as well as the proper assessment of damages by arbitration panels in California and New York, as well as the Superior Court of California.

-Monty has served on the faculty of the Los Angeles County Bar Association Securities Arbitration program, including having been a featured investors’ attorney speaker before arbitrators, securities attorneys, and FINRA staff members.
+Monty has been honored to serve on the faculty of the Los Angeles County Bar Association Securities Arbitration program, including having been a featured investors’ attorney speaker before arbitrators, securities attorneys, and FINRA staff members.
 Monty has also been featured by the press related to securities issues and case results he has obtained, including in the Wall Street Journal, Los Angeles Times, Thomson Reuters, Orange County Register, the Daily Journal, and the Dow Jones Newswires.